-$$Lit^n Pop{grid}^m = (NL{grid} + \delta)^n \cdot Pop{grid}^m \tag{4}$$ image (NL{grid}) ranging from 0 to 63 and the number of population (Pop{grid}) .
-When $Pop{grid} > 0$, the value of δ is set as 1 to ensure that the lit-pop value of non-illuminated but populated grids will not get zero (Eberenz et al., 2020).
-In cases when $Pop{grid} = 0$, δ is set as 0, and nighttime light data alone are used to represent the fixed asset share.
-To evaluate the performance of this disaggregation methodology, Eberenz et al. (2020) conducted the performance evaluation tests by applying 10 different combinations of m and n.
+In each grid, the value of the disaggregation index (Lit^{n} Pop^{m}{grid}) is the product between the DN value of the nighttime light image (NL{grid}) ranging from 0 to 63 and the population number (Pop{grid}).
+When Pop{grid} > 0, the value of δ is set as 1 to ensure that the lit-pop value of non-illuminated but populated grids will not be zero (Eberenz et al., 2020).
+In cases when Pop{grid} = 0, δ is set as 0, and nighttime light data alone are used to represent the fixed-asset share.
+To evaluate the performance of this disaggregation methodology, Eberenz et al. (2020) conducted performance evaluation tests by applying 10 different combinations of m and n.
 Their tests showed that the disaggregation performance would be the best when m and n were set as 1.
 Therefore, in this paper the values of m and n in Eq.
 (4) are also set as 1.